rmluck/rmluck/README.md

 ## Experience

+### Humanity Unleashed Initiative - Researcher, September 2024 - January 2025
+- Participated in multi-faceted AI open source research project
+- Focused on improving ability to model the world and predict outcomes of economic and policy interventions using advanced AI techniques like transformers and foundation models
+- Contributed to Data Collection team by curating and processing large-scale time series data from open government and international sources including Federal Reserve Economic Data (FRED), NYC Open Data, etc.
+- Contributed to Scaling Laws team by conducting analyses of research papers related to AI model behavior to inform performance optimization strategies across various computational resources
+- Contributed to Model Architeceture Explorations team by investigating ideas for innovative architectures to enhance AI capabilities
+- Contributed to Pretraining team by supporting development of large-scale pretraining pipeliens to prepare models for downstream tasks

 ### MKS Instruments - Product Marketing Intern, October 2023 - September 2024
-- Collaborate on meaningful marketing projects
-- Write web scraping code to make industry research more efficient
-- Assist with new product introduction activities
+- Played key role in streamlining product marketing processes through development and implementation of web scraping programs
+- Automated data collection for industry research, significantly improving both the efficiency and accuracy of company's data gathering efforts
-- Edit marketing collateral
+- Contributed to introduction of new products by creating and refining marketing collateral
-- Review and edit web content
-- Research trends and competitors
-- Manage inventory analysis
-- Communicate with clients for promotional sales and activities
+- Reviewed web content for consistency and clarity
+- Conducted thorough competitive analysis to better position products in market
+- Actively managed inventory analysis using online databases such as SAP, ensuring that promotional activities and new production integrations were well-coordinated
+- Contributed to client communications which drove forward sales initiatives
+- Involved in analytics projects by researching industry trends, competitor performance, and market dynamics

 ### Starship Technologies - Fleet Attendant, September 2022 - January 2023
-- Ran daily operations of innovative food delivery service using 50+ autonomous robots
+- Oversaw the daily operations of a fleet of 50+ autonomous robots as part of an innovative food delivery platform
-- Executed start-of-day/end-of-day charging and cleaning of robot fleet
-- Repaired robots and troubleshot during unexpected situations
-- Carried out maintenance activities and upgrades on robots and infrastructure
+- Managed start-of-day and end-of-day tasks such as charging, cleaning, and performing routine maintenance to ensure that robots were fully functional and able to complete deliveries without disruption
+- Worked closely with merchants to configure and program robots to carry out specific delivery tasks, ensuring that customer orders were fulfilled accurately and efficiently
+- Troubleshooted during unexpected incidents and collaborated with maintenance team to facilitate infrastructure upgrades that improved overall efficiency of operations
 - Maintained hub-based warehouse and conducted regular inventories
-- Communicated and collaborated with merchants

 ## Academics
 <pre>
 Below are the relevant courses I have taken at UC Irvine:
+- COMPSCI 142A      : Compilers and Interpreters                                      (Spring 2025)
+- COMPSCI 162       : Formal Languages and Automata                                   (Spring 2025)
+- COMPSCI 179       : Algorithms for Probabilistic and Deterministic Graphical Models (Spring 2025)
+- COMPSCI 122B      : Project in Databases and Web Applications                       (Fall 2024)
+- COMPSCI 141       : Concepts of Programming Languages I                             (Fall 2024)
+- COMPSCI 175       : Project in Artificial Intelligence                              (Fall 2024)
-- COMPSCI 165       : Project in Algorithms and Data Structures                       (Winter 2024)
+- COMPSCI 165       : Project in Algorithms and Data Structures                       (Spring 2024)
-- IN4MATX 131       : Human Computer Interaction                                      (Winter 2024)
+- IN4MATX 131       : Human Computer Interaction                                      (Spring 2024)
 - COMPSCI 178       : Machine Learning and Data-Mining                                (Winter 2024)
 - COMPSCI 143A      : Principles in Operating Systems                                 (Winter 2024)
 - COMPSCI 121       : Information Retrieval                                           (Fall 2023)